05 Oct Cancer Support

 At the hospital you will get advanced and professional medical care, however your emotional needs may not always be met.
 The medical interventions understandably take priority.
 The need to emotionally process what has happened can also come long after treatment has finished.

 Counselling and psychotherapy supports the emotional side of you and your family’s healing.
-I believe as negative as a cancer experience is, it also opens up a possibility to not just endure, but to grow.
+I believe as negative as a cancer experience is, it also opens up a possibility to not just endure, but to make it part of our story.
 Somatic psychotherapy is a safe place to process the range of feelings and practical difficulties this kind of crisis comes with.

 my experience with cancer

 When my husband was diagnosed with cancer our little girls were only one & three years old.
 It was an existential crisis.
 I felt vulnerable and scared like never before.
-Whilst each experience is unique, I live with a heightened awareness of the complexities and emotional pain a cancer prognosis comes with.
+Whilst each experience is unique, I live with a heightened awareness of the complexities and emotional pain cancer brings.

 As you go through cancer or care for someone with cancer, it is difficult to find time and space to be able to process the emotional trauma.
 Often becoming sick heightens other complicated areas of life.
 Therapy may end up being not about the disease directly, but the things surrounding it.
 Sharing some of the worries in a space where you don’t need to censor your thoughts can help lift the heaviness.